What is metacognition?

 Students often avoid answering or accepting that the answer given was incorrect.
 They do not push themselves to understand why or how to improve.

 For every student to be successful in the future, they should be provided with opportunities to develop skills that are useful to them beyond school when they become adults and face different challenges.
 The students should be capable of self-assessing their learning needs, identifying areas of strength and weaknesses.
 They should also be able to use this information to plan their next steps.
-Though the world of work has been changing continuously, the basic set of skills like setting goals, problem solving, analyzing and evaluating challenges continue to be the same.
+Though the world of work has been changing continuously, the basic set of skills like setting goals, problem-solving, analyzing and evaluating challenges continue to be the same.
 These are the same skills that are aligned to the three phases of metacognition: planning, monitoring, evaluating.

-Metacognition in a classroom
+Metacognition inside a classroom

 In a classroom setting, we often find responses of students plagued by self-doubt and lack of confidence.
 Questions are generally avoided because of the fear of being wrong.
-The flipside of avoiding being wrong or extending conversation, is that it does not help them to understand exactly what is it they don’t know, why they don’t know it, and how to push through to figure it out.
+The flipside of avoiding being wrong or extending the conversation, is that it does not help them to understand exactly what is it they don’t know, why they don’t know it, and how to push through to figure it out.

 Some strategies to promote metacognition

-Build a supportive environment that promote two-way communication in the classrooms.
+Build a supportive environment that promotes two-way communication in the classrooms.
 Students must feel comfortable answering and making a mistake.
 The environment should be such that failures are expected and welcomed as part of the learning experience.

 Share with the students learning strategies and ways to question their learning process, help them figure out how they learn best, encourage them to try different strategies.
-They should be encouraged to think what worked for them and what failed.
+They should be encouraged to think of what worked for them and what failed.

 SMART (Specific, Measurable, Attainable, Relevant, and Timely) Goals

 Set smart goals.
-Use weekly exit slips, video responses, reflection tools like Google Forms, Kidblog ,etc.
+Use weekly exit slips, video responses, reflection tools like Google Forms, Kidblog, etc.